antischematic/angular-composition-api/docs/docs/utils.md

 ## Pipe

-The `pipe` utility flattens a series of operations into a single `Value`.
+The `pipe` utility flattens a series of unary operations.
+Combine with `share` to derive a new `Value`.

 ```ts title="Example"
 import { use, subscribe, pipe } from "@mmuscat/angular-composition-api"